fearnleymartin/twitter-sentiment-analysis/CNN/README.md

 ## Post-processing
 Specify input/output files and run cnn/postprocessing.py

-This will produce a kaggle comopatible submission file from the output given by the cnn.
+This will produce a kaggle compatible submission file from the output given by the cnn.

 ## References